kubarrr/HEART_DISEASES_CLUSTERING/README.md

 # Heart-diseases-clustering
-Machine learning project about clustering.
+Python machine learning project about clustering.
 Dataset about patients suffering from heart diseases.